 The information on governance included here supplements that described in the trustees' report and in the statement of trustees' responsibilities.
-The board of trustees was due to formally meet 4 times per year but this has not been possible due to the current COVID 19 Pandemic.
-To ensure financial regularity and transparency the trust has ensured that the Finance and Audit committee has met every 2 - 3 weeks during the Pandemic.
+Meetings are split into 2 types, full trustees meetings and the audit, risk and finance committee.
 Attendance during the year at these meetings are as follows: